Austrians, Dutch follow Finns, seek Greek collateral

 The three countries said their positions were not new and echoed the view of some other euro zone states.

-They and the Finns account for only something like 11 percent of the new Greek bailout which totals 109 billion euros ($153.5 billion).
+They and the Finns account for only something like 11 percent of the new Greek bailout which totals 109 billion euros (93.2 billion pounds).

 But new signs of discord will do nothing to encourage markets that euro zone politicians are getting on top of the debt crisis, after a blueprint from the leaders of Germany and France underwhelmed investors earlier this week.